AnTIdoTe003/gen-ai-frontend/README.md

-# 🌟 TripCraft AI - Your Personalized Journey Awaits
+# 🌟 Roxy AI - Your Personalized Journey Awaits

 > **Discover India like never before with AI-crafted itineraries tailored to your budget, interests, and time.**